daler/pybedtools/docs/source/tutorial.rst

     (y/N) y

 Note that the file that *f* points to is left alone.
-To clarify, the :meth:`bedtool.delete_temporary_history` will only delete temp files that match the pattern ``<TEMP_DIR>/pybedtools.*.tmp`` from the history of *f*, up to but not including the file for *f* itself.
-Any :class:`bedtool` instances that do not match the pattern are left alone.
+To clarify, the :meth:`BedTool.delete_temporary_history` will only delete temp files that match the pattern ``<TEMP_DIR>/pybedtools.*.tmp`` from the history of *f*, up to but not including the file for *f* itself.
+Any :class:`BedTool` instances that do not match the pattern are left alone.